MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 methods in the protocol.

-The convention in Xamarin.iOS is to support both the Objective-C loosely coupled style where any instance of an `NSObject` can be assigned to the delegate, and to also expose a strongly typed version of it.
-For this reason, we typically provide both a "Delegate" property that is strongly typed and a "WeakDelegate" that is loosely typed.
-We usually bind the loosely typed version with Export, and we use the [[Wrap]](~/cross-platform/macios/binding/binding-types-reference.md) attribute to provide the strongly typed version.
+The convention in Xamarin.iOS is to support both the Objective-C loosely-coupled style where any instance of an `NSObject` can be assigned to the delegate, and to also expose a strongly-typed version of it.
+For this reason, we typically provide both a `Delegate` property that is strongly typed and a `WeakDelegate` that is loosely typed.
+We usually bind the loosely-typed version with [`[Export]`](~/cross-platform/macios/binding/binding-types-reference.md#ExportAttribute), and we use the [`[Wrap]`](~/cross-platform/macios/binding/binding-types-reference.md#WrapAttribute) attribute to provide the strongly-typed version.

 This shows how we bound the `UIAccelerometer` class: